-This year, Heritage and Olive Hill Elementary in Carter County and Garrison and Central Elementary in Lewis County took their representative up on her offer to stop by and share a little about what legislators do.
+This year, Louisa West and Fallsburg Elementary in Lawrence, Olive Hill Elementary in Carter and Tollesboro, Laurel and Central Elementary in Lewis County took their representative up on her offer to stop by and share a little about what legislators do.

 "I am always delighted when kids begin to figure out how the process works, " explains York.
 "I try to make my talks very collaborative and bring them into the task of lawmaking.
 Once we get an idea for a bill started, then it gets really interesting as the students trouble-shoot the legislation and propose amendments."
 She described the vigor of the student debates and how involved they get when it comes time to vote on their measures.
 "I wouldn't be a bit surprised if several of these young people end up as community leaders someday!"